Kong/docs.konghq.com/app/about/faq.md

 2) Migrate the network settings.
 Once the data has been migrated and Kong has been configured, you will need to check in a staging environment that everything works well.
-Once you are ready to switch your users into Production over Kong, you will then need to adjust your network settings so point to your Kong cluster (most likely by updating the DNS configuration).
+Once you are ready to switch your users into Production over Kong, you will then need to adjust your network settings to point to your Kong cluster (most likely by updating the DNS configuration).

 If you are a
-[Mashape Enterprise](https://www.mashape.com/enterprise/) customer we can help with the migration.
+[Mashape Enterprise](https://www.mashape.com/enterprise/) customer, we can help with the migration.

 ----